tiangeluo/Learning-to-Group/README.md

 ## Usage
 ### Installation
 We provide a docker image to set up the environment https://hub.docker.com/r/haosulab/shaper.
+The pytorch we used is `1.0.1.post2`.

 When using the docker image for the first time, please run this command to install some CUDA extensions.
 ```